Alpha Pi Omega - Epsilon Chapter

 Alpha Pi Omega Sorority, Inc. is the first historically American Indian Sorority in the nation.
 Founded at the University of North Carolina at Chapel Hill on September 1, 1994, the Sorority is spreading across the country and currently has over 600 sisters representing 100 tribes.
-The Sorority was incorporated by the state of North Carolina on November 13, 1995 and is governed by a fourteen member board of directors known as the Grand Keepers of the Circle.
+The Sorority was incorporated by the state of North Carolina on November 13, 1995, and is governed by a fourteen-member board of directors known as the Grand Keepers of the Circle.
 The Grand Keepers meet bi-monthly to provide general supervision of the affairs of the Sorority.
 The Sorority's national convention, the Grand Gathering, is held during the first weekend of June annually.
 While the Sorority is social in nature, chapters are required to complete community service projects and conduct fundraising activities for the national philanthropy of the Sorority.
-Our current national philanthropy is the Americans Indian Science & Engineering Society (AISES).
+Our current national philanthropy is the National Indian Education Association.

 We are truly a united sisterhood of American Indian women who are committed to each other, our communities, tribes, families, academic excellence, and self-empowerment.